-The gallery is “known for the breadth of cultural collaborations across photography, fashion, art, film and music.
+The gallery is “known for the breadth of cultural collaborations across photography, fashion, art, film, and music.
 It’s really cool!” says Matthew.
 “We recently framed the Chris Stein/Negative Me, Blondie and the advent of the punk exhibition.”
 You can’t get much cooler than that.

 4. Wapping Power Station

 One of the more Avant-Garde spaces on the list, Wapping Power Station, as the name suggests, was once responsible for providing electricity across London.
-Converted into an arts centre in 1977, the building has hosted a number of innovative shows that are still being spoken about today.
+Converted into an arts center in 1977, the building has hosted a number of innovative shows that are still being spoken about today.

 “Their first exhibition displayed all the original machinery made into sculptures, the whole area was blacked out and filled with water, and fiber optics provided endless light.
 Fashion designer Yoji Yamamoto projected images onto the water, it was a real dreamlike experience” Matthew remembers.
 “I used to live opposite and saw some great shows there”.
-Keeping the original energy alive, Jules Wright has taken the space at Mayfair and John Jones recently framed the photography collection of Abbas Kowsari, which is still running until the 28th February this year.
+Keeping the original energy alive, Jules Wright has taken the space at Mayfair and John Jones recently framed the photography collection of Abbas Kowsari, which is still running until the 28th of February this year.

 5. Victoria Miro